• Skip to main content

 Can you remove dental stitches by yourself?

 The answer to this question is yes you can.
-But doing so without consulting with your dentist first seems to make a poor choice.
+At-home removal is typically a simple, painless procedure.
+But doing so without consulting with your dentist first makes a poor choice.

 That’s because when a dentist removes stitches, they’ll also look to make sure everything looks correct and normal with your surgical area and evaluate how its healing has progressed.